MuhammadMaaz7/ecommerce-website/README.md

 ## 🌟 Key Features Explained

+### Email Notifications
+Automated email notifications keep customers informed:
+- **Order Confirmation** - Sent immediately after order placement with confirmation link
+- **Order Confirmed** - Sent after email confirmation
+- **Order Shipped** - Includes tracking number and tracking link
+- **Order Delivered** - Includes review prompts for purchased products

-### Guest Checkout
+### Guest Shopping
-Users can shop without creating an account.
+Users can browse products and add items to cart without creating an account.
 Cart data is stored in localStorage for guests and synced to the database for authenticated users.
+However, users must login or register to complete checkout and place orders.

 ### Verified Reviews
 Only users who have purchased and received a product can write reviews, ensuring authentic feedback.